spire-io/spire.io.js/README.md

       email: 'you@email.com',
       password: your_password,
       password_confirmation: your_password_confirmation
-    }, function (err, session) {
+    }, function (err) {
       if (!err) {
-        // Your account has been registered, and you now have a spire session.
+        // Your account has been registered, and you now have a spire session at `spire.session`.
 Start creating channels and subscripions.
       }
     });